Familial Adenomatous Polyposis

 People with familial adenomatous polyposis also have an increased risk of developing cancer in the duodenum, pancreas, thyroid, brain, and liver.
 People with familial adenomatous polyposis can develop other complications (previously termed Gardner syndrome), particularly various types of noncancerous tumors.
 These noncancerous tumors develop elsewhere in the body (for example, on the skin, skull, or jaw).

-Symptoms of familial adenomatous polyposis are the same as with other colonic polyps (see Symptoms).
+Symptoms of familial adenomatous polyposis are the same as with other colonic polyps (see symptoms of polyps of the colon and rectum).
 Most people have no symptoms, but a few have rectal bleeding.
 Usually the bleeding is only in microscopic amounts.

-Colonoscopy (see Endoscopy) is done to make the diagnosis.
+Colonoscopy is done to make the diagnosis of familial adenomatous polyposis.

 For people with familial adenomatous polyposis, doctors also recommend genetic testing.
 Immediate relatives should also have genetic testing.
 If genetic testing is unavailable, relatives should be screened once a year with sigmoidoscopy (examination of the lower portion of the large intestine with a viewing tube) beginning at age 12 and reducing in frequency with each decade.

-Children of people with familial adenomatous polyposis should be tested for a type of liver cancer (hepatoblastoma) from birth until age 5 yr.
+Children of people with familial adenomatous polyposis may be tested for a type of liver cancer (hepatoblastoma) from birth until 5 years of age.

 As another alternative to ileostomy, only the large intestine is removed and the rectum is joined to the small intestine.
-This procedure does not eliminate the possibility of rectal polyps developing.
-Thus the remaining part of the rectum must be inspected by sigmoidoscopy every 3 to 6 months, so that new polyps can be removed.
+This procedure does not eliminate the possibility of rectal polyps developing, which could then turn into cancer.
+Thus the remaining part of the rectum must be inspected by sigmoidoscopy frequently, so that new polyps can be removed.
 If new polyps appear too rapidly, however, the rectum must also be removed.